catenarytransit/announcements/README.md

 # Catenary Open Announcement Project

 Trains sound cool too.
 More README details TBA, but for now it's a credits page.
-WMATA announcements were sourced from https://tris.fyi/wmata and defect detector files were provided to Catenary by Cole Thomsen aka BlowtorchHonor.
+WMATA announcements were sourced from https://tris.fyi/wmata, defect detector files were provided to Catenary by Cole Thomsen aka BlowtorchHonor, and Sound Transit announcements were provided by quacksire with original files from Kevin Wallace's announcements at https://kevin.wallace.seattle.wa.us/foi/link-sounds/.
 Feel free to download, link, use these files for whatever.